David is a lawyer in the firm’s Capital Markets Department. Originally from the UK, David specializes in regulation, investments, and funds.

 Member of the Israel Bar Association since 2017

-Law Society of England and Wales since 2008
+Solicitor in England and Wales since 2008

 News and updates - David Gilinsky:

 Companies Seeking to Provide Brokerage Services are Required to File a Permit Application by May 30, 2019